Halceyon/open-telemetry-trace-listener/README.md

 </configuration>
 ```

-Use System.Diagnostics.Trace in your code: You can now use the System.Diagnostics.Trace class to log trace information.
+You can now use the System.Diagnostics.Trace class to log trace information.
 The Open Telemetry Trace Listener will capture these traces and send them to the configured backend.

 ```cs
 using System.Diagnostics;